-First Utility made its name in the energy market but is something of an unknown quantity in the broadband space.
-It offers a decent budget deal – competitive prices and zero set-up costs – but you’ll need to sign up for a minimum of 18 months.
+First Utility made its name in the energy market and like some of its rivals now also offers broadband.
+It offers a decent budget deal – but you’ll need to sign up for at least 18 months.
 Here's what we think.

 |Broadband||Standard & fibre|